ojosproject/website/news/2024/09-20-road-to-iris.md

 ## Hello, Tauri!

 Hi hi, I'm Carlos.
-I was one of the founding members of the Ojos Project.
+I am one of the founding members of the Ojos Project.
 My main responsibility when it comes to Iris is working with the backend and ensuring Tauri is appropriately implemented in the backend and the frontend.